niedzielski/dotfiles/readme.md

 Not using 0000:00:02.0 as primary

-0000:54:00.0 VGA compatible controller: Advanced Micro Devices, Inc. [AMD/ATI] Navi 21 [Radeon RX 6800/6800 XT / 6900 XT] (rev c0)
+0000:57:00.0 VGA compatible controller: Advanced Micro Devices, Inc. [AMD/ATI] Navi 21 [Radeon RX 6800/6800 XT / 6900 XT] (rev c0)
 Is this the eGPU to set as primary? [y/N] y
-Using 0000:54:00.0 as primary
+Using 0000:57:00.0 as primary

 0000:00:1f.3 Audio device: Intel Corporation Tiger Lake-LP Smart Sound Technology Audio Controller (rev 20) Is this the eGPU to set as primary? [y/N]

 Not using 0000:00:1f.3 as primary

-0000:54:00.1 Audio device: Advanced Micro Devices, Inc. [AMD/ATI] Navi 21/23 HDMI/DP Audio Controller
+0000:57:00.1 Audio device: Advanced Micro Devices, Inc. [AMD/ATI] Navi 21/23 HDMI/DP Audio Controller
 Is this the eGPU to set as primary? [y/N]

-Not using 0000:54:00.1 as primary
+Not using 0000:57:00.1 as primary

 Identify all iGPU/dGPUs to be potentially disabled at boot:

-0000:00:02.0 VGA compatible controller: Intel Corporation TigerLake-LP GT2 [Iris Xe Graphics] (rev 01) Is this the iGPU/dGPU to set as internal? [y/N]
+0000:00:02.0 VGA compatible controller: Intel Corporation TigerLake-LP GT2 [Iris Xe Graphics] (rev 01) Is this the iGPU/dGPU to set as internal? [y/N] y

-Not using 0000:00:02.0 as internal
+Using 0000:00:02.0 as internal

 0000:00:1f.3 Audio device: Intel Corporation Tiger Lake-LP Smart Sound Technology Audio Controller (rev 20) Is this the iGPU/dGPU to set as internal? [y/N]

 Not using 0000:00:1f.3 as internal

-0000:54:00.1 Audio device: Advanced Micro Devices, Inc. [AMD/ATI] Navi 21/23 HDMI/DP Audio Controller
+0000:57:00.1 Audio device: Advanced Micro Devices, Inc. [AMD/ATI] Navi 21/23 HDMI/DP Audio Controller
 Is this the iGPU/dGPU to set as internal? [y/N]

-Not using 0000:54:00.1 as internal
+Not using 0000:57:00.1 as internal

-Manual Setup: Enter Bus IDs and drivers in the following example format or enter 'n' to skip. dddd:bb:ee.f driver n
 Recommended if using Method 1: Attempt to re-enable the iGPU/initially disabled devices after login? [y/N]

- Recommended if using Method 2: Attempt to set boot_vga flag at startup? [y/N]
+ Recommended if using Method 2: Attempt to set boot_vga flag at startup? [y/N] y

-Recommended if using Method 3 on GNOME, KDE or Sway: Attempt to automatically set the specific variables for wlroots, Kwin and Mutter at startup? [y/N] y
+Recommended if using Method 3 on GNOME, KDE or Sway: Attempt to automatically set the specific variables for wlroots, Kwin and Mutter at startup? [y/N]

+Created symlink /etc/systemd/system/graphical.target.wants/all-ways-egpu-boot-vga.service → /etc/systemd/system/all-ways-egpu-boot-vga.service.
+Created symlink /etc/systemd/system/halt.target.wants/all-ways-egpu-shutdown.service → /etc/systemd/system/all-ways-egpu-shutdown.service.
+Created symlink /etc/systemd/system/shutdown.target.wants/all-ways-egpu-shutdown.service → /etc/systemd/system/all-ways-egpu-shutdown.service.
+Created symlink /etc/systemd/system/reboot.target.wants/all-ways-egpu-shutdown.service → /etc/systemd/system/all-ways-egpu-shutdown.service.
+Removed "/etc/systemd/system/graphical.target.wants/all-ways-egpu-set-compositor.service".
 Configuration files successfully created.
 See help for usage information

 # reboot